 Final Words on Whey Vs. Creatine

-Creatine and protein and two popular supplements that people take when they want to build muscle, boost athletic performance, and increase energy levels.
+Creatine and protein and two popular supplements that people take when they want to build mass, boost athletic performance, and increase energy levels.

 Many people believe they should take one or the other when these two are best taken together; at least that’s what many professional athletes do.

 After all, creatine increases ATP levels in the body, provides muscles with enough energy to keep going, and helps to build muscle strength, power, and mass with regular use.

-Whey protein powder contains all nine essential amino acid profiles, and while it helps to build muscle, it also shortens muscle recovery time, enabling you to train regularly without losing lean muscle.
+Whey protein powder contains all nine essential amino acid profiles, and while it helps to build mass, it also shortens muscle recovery time, enabling you to train regularly without losing lean muscle.

 While it’s best to combine both, there is one of these I’d recommend for all who want to pick one over the other.
 The trick is that you can get a decent amount of protein from food.
 All you have to do is plan your menu carefully to include as much quality food as you can.

 On the other hand, while creatine is naturally found in our bodies and you could theoretically get it from nutrition (food), you’d need to eat a lot of steaks to fulfill the 5-gram creatine requirement a day.
 So, I’d recommend taking creatine as a supplement if you have to pick one of these options.